crisbonavota/GMS_Tickets/README.md

 Run `nx g @nrwl/react:app my-app` to generate an application.

+Take advantage of the @gms-micro/microfront-utils library to render the application as a microfrontend (don't forget to add it to the container app.tsx).

 > You can also combine frameworks, as Angular, Vue, etc.

 ## Generate a library